Former unified world champion Khan retires

 Former world champion Amir Khan has announced his retirement from the sport after a 17-year professional career.

-The Briton, 35, is a former unified light-welterweight world champion and 2004 Olympic silver medallist.
+The Briton, 35, is a former unified light-welterweight world champion and won silver at the 2004 Athens Olympics.

 His final bout was a sixth-round knockout loss against rival Kell Brook - who also retired last week.